-Working with additional adults Mathematics Observed Tried out Consulting pupils Wherever possible, pupils are consulted about the kind and level of support they require.
-Consulting pupils Planning support Support from additional adults is planned to scaffold pupils' learning, allowing them, increasingly, to work independently.
-Planning should identify: • which individuals/groups will receive support • where in the lesson pupils will need support • the type of support pupils should receive, and • when pupils should be allowed to work independently.
-Additional adults: • are clear about the lesson objectives • know the sequence of the lesson • understand the lesson content • know how to break tasks into more manageable chunks • are provided with key questions to encourage formative assessment, and • where appropriate, are familiar with any ICT used to support pupils.
-Planning support Plan, where appropriate, for: • pupils to be pre-tutored in important mathematical vocabulary, concepts and/or processes • 'scaffolding' when pupils use equipment, especially for tasks requiring accuracy or skill (eg drawing or measurement), and • help for pupils - eg pupils with a hearing impairment - to interpret or respond to oral aspects of mathematics lessons such as mental mathematics.
-Prepare resources - eg preprepared grids for recording information can be helpful for some pupils.
-Tightly targeted mathematics interventions for individual pupils can be highly effective, even if they only take a short time each week (see section 7 of Dowker, 2004).
-Evaluation Additional adults report to the teacher on pupils' progress.
+Working with additional adults Mathematics Observed Tried out Consulting students Wherever possible, students are consulted about the kind and level of support they require.
+Consulting students Planning support Support from additional adults is planned to scaffold students' learning, allowing them, increasingly, to work independently.
+Planning should identify: which individuals/groups will receive support where in the lesson students will need support the type of support students should receive, and when students should be allowed to work independently.
+Additional adults: are clear about the lesson objectives know the sequence of the lesson understand the lesson content know how to break tasks into more manageable chunks are provided with key questions to encourage formative assessment, and where appropriate, are familiar with any ICT used to support students.
+Planning support Plan, where appropriate, for: students to be pre-tutored in important mathematical vocabulary, concepts and/or processes 'scaffolding' when students use equipment, especially for tasks requiring accuracy or skill (eg drawing or measurement), and help for students - eg students with a hearing impairment - to interpret or respond to oral aspects of mathematics lessons such as mental mathematics.
+Prepare resources - eg pre-prepared grids for recording information can be helpful for some students.
+Tightly targeted mathematics interventions for individual students can be highly effective, even if they only take a short time each week (see section 7 of Dowker, 2004).
+Evaluation Additional adults report to the teacher on students' progress.
 The effectiveness of support is monitored and reviewed.
 Evaluation